 - The most common piece of equipment is the reformer.
-Many studios and gyms now offer reformer classes where a group of 6-12 students follow the same fitness routine on a reformer for a 60-minute class.
+Many studios and gyms, including our Shoreditch centre now offer reformer classes where a group of 12-20 students follow the same fitness routine on a reformer for a 60-minute class.
 A traditional Pilates studio like our studio in triyoga Camden, however, has all of the equipment invented by Joseph Pilates.
 Teachers are therefore able to direct a variety of exercises using all of the large equipment, as well as smaller equipment and props.

 If this hasn’t convinced you to try out equipment Pilates, I’ll leave you with a quote from the founder himself:

 “In 10 sessions you’ll feel the difference, in 20 sessions you’ll see a difference, and in 30 sessions you’ll have a whole new body.”